spncr/spncr.dev/_projects/toys.md

 ---
 I was a professional yoyo player from 2001-2008.

-I have invented at least 50 tricks.
+I have invented (discovered?) some tricks.

 I conceived, designed and produced two unique yoyo designs, Walter and Theodore.
-These are made domestically, through people who can meet my standards of quality, design, and communication.

 I love skill toys.
-I enjoy cubing, juggling, diabolo, puzzles and tactile toys of all sorts.
+I enjoy cubing, juggling, diabolo, knitting, puzzles and tactile toys of all sorts.